 www.nurseconnect.com a professional networking site for nurses, with discussion groups and career resources.

-The most complete database of nursing programs accredited by the CCNE and NLNAC on the web -- featuring over 7,000 programs and NCLEX exam pass rates for most programs.
+http://nursingdegreeguide.com is the most complete database of nursing programs accredited by the CCNE and NLNAC on the web—featuring more than 7,000 programs and NCLEX exam pass rates for most programs.
 There are also published interviews with practicing nurses, expert articles, accreditation information and Tamara's blog.
-There are no fees to use our site - it's a completely free resource!
+There are no fees to use our site - it's a completely free resource.

 Student Nurse Association